The Great Escape (film): Filming

 The film was made on location in Germany at the Bavaria Film Studio in the Munich suburb of Geiselgasteig in rural Bavaria, where sets for the barrack interiors and tunnels were constructed.
 The camp was built in a clearing of the Perlacher Forst (Perlacher Forest) near the studio.
 The German town near the real camp was Sagan (now Żagań, Poland); it was renamed Neustadt in the film.
 Many scenes were filmed in and around the town of Füssen in Bavaria, including its railway station.
 The nearby district of Pfronten, with its distinctive St. Nikolaus Church and scenic background, also appears often in the film.
 The first scenes involving the railway were filmed on the Munich–Holzkirchen line at Großhesselohe station ("Neustadt" station in the movie) and near Deisenhofen.
 Hendley and Blythe's escape from the train was shot on the Munich–Mühldorf railway east of Markt Schwaben.
 The station where Bartlett, MacDonald and Ashley-Pitt arrive is Füssen station, whereas the scene of Sedgwick (whose theft of a bike was shot in Markt Schwaben) boarding a train was created in Pfronten-Ried station on the Ausserfern Railway.
 The castle Hendley and Blythe fly by while attempting to escape is Neuschwanstein Castle.

 The motorcycle chase scenes with the barbed wire fences were shot on meadows outside Füssen, and the "barbed wire" that Hilts crashes into before being recaptured was simulated by strips of rubber tied around barbless wire, constructed by the cast and crew in their spare time.
 Insurance concerns prevented McQueen from performing the film's notable motorcycle leap, which was done by his friend and fellow cycle enthusiast Bud Ekins, who resembled McQueen from a distance.
 When Johnny Carson later tried to congratulate McQueen for the jump during a broadcast of The Tonight Show, McQueen said, "It wasn't me.
 That was Bud Ekins."
 However, McQueen and Australian Motocross champion Tim Gibbes both performed the stunt on camera for fun, and according to second unit director Robert Relyea, the stunt in the final cut of the movie could have been performed by any of the three men.
 Other parts of the chase were done by McQueen, playing both Hilts and the soldiers chasing him, because of his skill on a motorcycle.
 The motorcycle was a Triumph TR6 Trophy which was painted to look like a German machine.
 The restored machine is currently on display at Triumph's factory at Hinckley, England.
+Filming started on June 4, 1962 and ended in October 1962.